New Relic for Startups: Editor's Take

 How does New Relic compare to alternatives?

-New Relic is one of the strongest options in the developer tools category.
-See our full New Relic alternatives comparison to evaluate it against Algolia and Twilio.
+New Relic is one of the strongest options in the developer & it category.
+See our full New Relic alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the New Relic startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers New Relic deal gives you Free 100GB/mo — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers New Relic deal gives you Free 100GB/mo, verified, free to claim, and takes minutes to activate.

 Ready to try New Relic?